nfrankel/vaadin7-workshop/README.md

 3. By default, the SQL container doesn't commit changes automatically to the underlying database.
 Either set it auto-commit or commit each change (add and delete) explicitly.

-Try the application wit these changes.
-Notice that the line added to the table will be empty.
-In order to sync changes made to the container, call its `refresh()` method.

-Icing on the cake, the "add items" feature can be extracted from the listener to the table, so that as to promote encapsulate.
+Icing on the cake, the "add items" feature can be extracted from the listener to the grid, so as to promote encapsulation.

 ### Step 5 - Push

 A messaging application with only one user is not really usable.
 This is however what happens with the current state of our app.

 To fix it, we need messages sent from one client to be broadcasted to other logged in client.
-This translates into the code with a `Broadcaster` singleton that will take care of:
+This translates into the code with a "Broadcaster" singleton that will take care of:

 * Registering clients.
 At startup, each client will register itself to the broadcaster.
 * Un-registering them.
 Clients **must** be made to unregister so as to prevent memory leaks.
 * Broadcasting messages.
 Messages will be sent to all registered clients.

-Vaadin doesn't offer such a class out-of-the-box but it's provided in the project.
+Vaadin doesn't offer such a class out-of-the-box but the Guava library provides an `EventBus` class.
+There's a `EventBusUtils` to provide a singleton instance available in the project.

 Do the following:

-1. Make the `UI` implement `BroadcastListener` and override the method to refresh the table.

-    *Note*: at present, tables don't refresh the display either throught their container's `refresh()` method or their own `refreshRowCache()` method.
-Either replace the table with a new instance or the screen with a new screen - the latter is simpler.
+1. Add the `@Push` annotation on the `UI` class.
+1. Create a public getter around the grid in the main screen.
+1. Call `grid.clearSortOrder()` to force refreshing the grid in the `UI.access()` method.
+Note: it has to be in the `UI` class itself, not from `UI.getCurrent()`.

-2. In the `UI.init()` method, call `Broadcaster.register()` to register the current instance.
+1. In the `UI.init()` method, call `EventBusUtils.singleton().register(this)` to register the `UI` in the `EventBus` singleton.
-3. In the `UI.detach()` method, call the opposite `Broadcaster.unregister()`
+1. In the `UI.detach()` method, call the opposite `EventBusUtils.singleton().unregister(this)`